zeolearn/nodejs-text-tutorial/module1.md

 Node.js is a server-side platform for developing web servers, web applications, network servers, and general purpose programming.
 It is designed in such a way that it handles scalability in network applications leveraging programming language such as JavaScript on a server, asynchronous I/O, and follows other asynchronous paradigms.

 Why Node.js is a server side platform and not a programming language in itself?
 The reason being is that it is built on Google JavaScript Engine technology called V8 on which browsers like Chrome works.
 It is developed by Ryan Dahl in 2009 and since then the companies like PayPal, Netflix, GoDaddy, Uber, Microsoft have adapted it in their development process especially in web programming.
-It is also open source and is maintained by large community across the globe.
+It is also open source and is maintained by a large community across the globe.

 I assume, if you are not familiar with jargons like asynchronous I/O, we will be covering what it later in this article.
 One question you must ask since you are reading this tutorial is that why Node.js is popular?